BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 • Indian importer or distributor

-• Independent Indian consultant or Indian entity capable of handling BIS compliance
+• Independent Indian consultant or entity capable of handling BIS compliance

 Responsibilities of the AIR